 with the ABC

-In partnership with our state and territory organisations and ABC TV + iview, we are delighted to be taking part in a campaign for a new series, “Old People’s Home for 4 Year Olds”, aimed at raising awareness of the benefits of intergenerational care programs and play for all ages.
+In partnership with our state and territory organisations and ABC TV + iview, we are delighted to be taking part in a campaign in conjunction with series two, “Old People’s Home for 4 Year Olds”, aimed at raising awareness of the benefits of intergenerational care programs and play for all ages.

 “While Grandparents add to children’s lives, children add to their grandparents lives too.
 Many older people say that keeping up with their grandchildren keeps them young.”